ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/startup-probe-demo.md

     ```

-## Step 2: Create Deployment Without Readiness Probe
+## Step 2: Create Deployment Without Startup Probe

 First, let's create a deployment without any readinesss probe and observe the behaviour of the app: